hybula/lookingglass/README.md

 - Implement a template engine, for advanced customization;
 - Switch to WebSockets.

+### Contribute
+We would love to receive code contributions in the form of a pull request.
+We prefer this over forking, so if you have any code improvements feel free to commit.

 ### Credits
 This project is inspired by the [LookingGlass project](https://github.com/telephone/LookingGlass) of @telephone and uses his procExecute() function, although slightly modified.